In Cuba, an opera singer builds an empire

-El Cabildo, which has an outdoor theater, bar and 150-seat restaurant, is a throwback to life before Cuba's 1959 revolution, when Havana teemed with cabarets and theaters.
+El Cabildo, which has an outdoor theatre, bar and 150-seat restaurant, is a throwback to life before Cuba's 1959 revolution, when Havana teemed with cabarets and theatres.

 On Sunday evenings, disco music reigns and other nights four opera tenors perform.